 You are eligible for TIP if you have or have had Michigan Medicaid coverage for 24 months within a 36-consecutive month period.
-Starting in the 2018-19 academic year, ALL students must complete a FAFSA to be considered for state aid, including the Tuition Incentive Program (TIP).
+ALL students must complete a FAFSA to be considered for state aid, including the Tuition Incentive Program (TIP).

 TIP applications must be received prior to August 31 of the year you graduate from high school (or your equivalent education system) and before your 20th birthday.
-Beginning with the class of 2017, graduates of an early/middle college have until age 21 rather than 20.
+Graduates of an early/middle college have until age 21 rather than 20.

-Additionally, you must submit a copy of your high school diploma and complete a FAFSA in order to be awarded TIP.
+Additionally, you must submit a copy of your high school diploma.
 Depending on the results of your FAFSA, you may be asked to provide a birth certificate or other proof of citizenship to GRCC for verification.

 TIP Benefits at GRCC

-Phase 1 benefits cover the standard tuition cost of 24 credits each academic year and up to $250 in mandatory fees per semester.
+Phase 1 benefits cover the standard tuition cost of 80 total credits and up to $250 in mandatory fees per semester.